Prof Dr Andrew Sharman

 Andrew is a Chartered Safety Practitioner and Chartered Fellow of the Institution of Occupational Safety and Health; a Fellow of the International Institute of Risk & Safety Management; a Fellow of the Institute of Leadership & Management; a Fellow of the Institute of Directors; and a Member of the Health & Safety Lawyers Association.

-He’s the Chairman of the Board of the Institute of Leadership & Management (www.InstituteLM.com), Vice President of the Institution of Occupational Safety and Health (www.IOSH.com), the world’s largest body for safety professionals, and a Board Member of the Earth Focus Foundation (www.earthfocusfoundation.org).
+He’s the President of the Institution of Occupational Safety and Health (www.IOSH.com), the world’s largest body for safety professionals, the Chairman of the Board of the Institute of Leadership & Management (www.InstituteLM.com), and a Board Member of the Earth Focus Foundation (www.earthfocusfoundation.org).

-He holds Masters Degrees in International Health & Safety Law, and in Occupational Psychology & Organizational Behaviour, the latter for his work focusing on organizational leadership and decision-making in shaping workplace safety cultures.
-In addition to his consulting work Andrew is Professor of Leadership & Safety Culture and Program Director at CEDEP, the European Centre for Executive Development on the INSEAD campus, in Fontainebleau, France and Visiting Professor in Work & Wellbeing at the University of Zurich, Switzerland.
+He holds Masters Degrees in International Health & Safety Law, and in Occupational Psychology & Organizational Behaviour - the latter for his work focusing on organizational leadership and decision-making in shaping workplace safety cultures, and a Doctorate in Leadership & Culture Transformation.
+In addition to his consulting work Andrew is Professor of Leadership & Safety Culture and Program Director at CEDEP, the European Centre for Executive Development on the INSEAD campus, in Fontainebleau, France, Visiting Professor in Work & Wellbeing at the University of Zurich, Switzerland, Visiting Scholar at IMD, Lausanne, and at CalTech, the California Institute of Technology.

 Sharman writes monthly for Safety & Health Practitioner, IOSH Magazine, SHEQ Management and Health & Safety International.
 He has been featured in the Wall Street Journal, The Times, The Guardian, 20 Minutes, 24 Heures, on ITV, BBC, and Sky News and in hundreds of online media outlets.
 Far from being risk-averse, he enjoys adventure sports including climbing, paragliding, sea kayaking and swimming with sharks.